gdalle/phd-resources/_pages/general/methods.md

 - [Framasoft](https://framasoft.org/en/) : A non-profit providing lots of ethical digital tools
 - [switching.software](https://switching.software/): Find free and open-source alternatives to generalstream software options
 - [Digital Scholar](https://digitalscholar.org/) : The developers of Zotero, but not only

+## Blogs

+- [Scriptoria](https://www.scriptoria.org/fr/): The blog of a philosophy PhD, currently working as PhD coach
+- [What Sup](https://what-sup.net/): The blog of a history PhD
+- [BienDansMaThèse](https://www.biendansmathese.com/): The website of a PhD student in Materials Science
+- [Jefaisunethese.com](https://jefaisunethese.com/): The blog of a PhD in Education science